prooph/pdo-event-store/docs/variants.md

 so a sha1 hash of the stream name, prefixed with an underscore is the used table name.
 You can query the `event_streams` table to get real stream name to stream name mapping.

-You can implement your own persistance strategy by implementing the `Prooph\EventStore\Pdo\PersistenceStrategy` interface.
+You can implement your own persistence strategy by implementing the `Prooph\EventStore\Pdo\PersistenceStrategy` interface.

 ### AggregateStreamStrategy